 Honours research is a full-time commitment.
-"Research active" means working on any aspect of your project: literature searching and reading, assignments, lab work, data analysis and interpretation, and group meetings.
-You'll find that your time spent on-campus will change month-to-month depending on your experiments, what tasks are required.
-Most students find that the middle of their project is the most lab-intensive period (May - September).
-How much time you spend really depends on your time management skills and project type.
+"Research active" means working on any aspect of your project: literature searching and reading, assignments, lab work, data analysis at the ation, and group meetings.
+You'll find that the campus will month-to-month depending on you'r experiments required.
+Most students find that the middle of their projection in the condition of their projection in the condition of the condition of